smarty/changelog/cloud/international-street-api.md

 All notable changes to the International Street Address API will be documented in this file.

-## Unreleased
-- We plan to add a new field to the International Street Components for Saudi Arabia only.
-  - ShortAddressCode will contain the Short National Address value for Saudi Arabia (SAU)
-  - The target release date is yet to be determined.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.8.19 - 2026-04-28
+CHANGES:
+- These changes will be deployed throughout the day.
+  - New April data: 2026Q2.0-0
+  - Changes for Saudi Arabia (SAU)
+    - ShortAddressCode will contain the Short National Address value
+    - ShortAddressCode will be in the Address1 line if available

 ## 3.8.18 - 2026-04-21
 CHANGES: